 Sometimes Quick Access can cause File Explorer crashes and above is the solution to set Open File Explorer to This computer to fix File Explorer crashes in Windows 10.

 According to them, your antivirus will cause File explorer crashes, thus so as to mend the matter, it’s suggested to disable your antivirus.
-If disabling the antivirus doesn’t facilitate, you may ought to uninstall it.
-Make sure that only removing anti-virus wont work effectively, so you might have to remove all files and registry entries associated with it to fix File Explorer crashes in Windows 10.
+If disabling the antivirus doesn’t facilitate, you may uninstall it.
+Make sure that only removing anti-virus won't work effectively, so you might have to remove all files and registry entries associated with it to fix File Explorer crashes in Windows 10.

-- From the displayed list, click on the Device manager.
+Step 2: From the displayed list, click on Device Manager.

-- Go to your graphics card driver, right click on it and then from the menu, click on Uninstall device.
+Step 3: Go to your graphics card driver, right-click on it and then from the menu, click on Uninstall device.

-- Next, check Delete the driver software for this device and then hit the Uninstall option.
+Step 4: Next, check to Delete the driver software for this device and then hit the Uninstall option.

 Sometimes, your graphic card driver might also be the reason for your file explorer crash.
 So, You will have to remove all files associated with your graphics card in order to fix File Explorer crashes in Windows 10.

-- Go to the Settings app and go to Apps section and a new window with a list of all the installed apps will appear.
+Step 1: Go to the Settings app and go to the Apps section and a new window with a list of all the installed apps will appear.

 Now, in case you don't or are unable to use the settings app then below are the steps on uninstalling IDT audio without

-- Now, select IDT Audio from the available list of all the installed apps on your screen and then double click it.
+Step 3: Now, select IDT Audio from the available list of all the installed apps on your screen and then double-click it.